nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-classic-portal.md

 To establish a reference between the classic portal and the CSR portal:
 - Configure usernames and `KeyID` in all NCS Circ instances.
 - Add the CSR username to the Subscribe Portal.
-- Add the NCS `KeyID` to the CSR username in Subscribe Portal:
+- Add the NCS `KeyID` to the CSR username in the Subscribe Portal:
    1. Select **users** in the CSR Portal.
    2. Select the pencil icon that corresponds to the desired username.
    3. Add the NCS `KeyID` in the **key id** field.